microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ## Function: VectorAccumulate

-Accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.
+`dx::linalg::VectorAccumulate` accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.

 Example: